UMR-CNRM/snowtools/doc/source/misc/surfex-crocus-user-doc.rst

   Q_t \leq (\frac{P_{SWE}}{Pt_{step}} - q_{subl})\frac{P_{mesh}}{cos(\theta)}

-with PSWE being the snow mass for each pixel in kg/m 2 , P t step the com- putation time step in s, P mesh the pixel size in m and θ the slope angle.
+with PSWE being the snow mass for each pixel in kg/m 2 , P t step the com- putation time step in s, P mesh the pixel size in m and theta the slope angle.
 (default: False) It also limits the mass bilan of snowcro.F90 to XUEPSI.
 It also corrects the water mass flux balance to a precision of XUEPSI.
 The condition is the following: